-If you’ve been keeping up with S11 of The X-Files, you likely broke a sweat while watching the latest episode.
+If you kept up with the revival season eleven of The X-Files, you likely broke a sweat watching episode eight.
 Featuring some very serious takes on child abuse, sex offenders, and some good old-fashioned witchcraft, the episode also delivered a fantastic monster-of-the-week in the form of the nightmare-inducing Mr. Chuckle Teeth.
 Yes, he’s from a children’s show, and yes, he most definitely is evil incarnate (and will keep the Film Daily writers quaking at our desks for days.)

 The X-Files is revered for its chilling collection of monstrous beasts & standalone episodes that offer a self-contained hour of terror.
 Ranked for your everlasting nightmares, here are ten of our absolute faves.

 Mulder & Scully investigate a spate of attacks that impact a small carnival community and lead to some entertaining sequences & characters.
 Oh, and there’s also a murderous, underdeveloped infetu twin who can leave and re-enter his brother’s body at will.
 No biggie!